False

 How do I get my voting credentials?

-Eligible voters will receive a Voter Information Letter by mail.
-This letter contains your unique voting credentials and instructions on how to vote.
+Eligible voters will receive a Voter Information Letter (VIL) by mail.
+This letter contains your unique voting credentials, including your Personal Identification Number (PIN), and instructions on how to vote.
+Voter Information Letters are expected to arrive approximately one week before the voting period begins.

-What if I did not receive my Voter Information Letter?
+What if I did not receive my Voter Information Letter or PIN?

-If you do not receive your Voter Information Letter or if it is lost or damaged, you will be able to obtain assistance during the voting period.
-Details will be posted closer to the election.
+If you do not receive your Voter Information Letter, or if it is lost or damaged, you can request a replacement during the voting period.
+You may be required to provide identification.
+If a replacement PIN is issued, your original PIN will be disabled.

 Is internet and telephone voting secure?

 Yes.
 The voting system uses secure technology designed to protect voter privacy and the integrity of the election.
-Individual votes cannot be traced back to a voter.
+The system does not track how a particular PIN has voted, only that it has been used.

 Can someone help me vote?